Desired outcome

 Decision making, planning and deployment of resources

-- plan and deliver effective and robust protection activities to mitigate and reduce the risks identified through its community risk management planning in compliance with the Regulator’s Code and the principles of Better Regulation;
+- plan and deliver effective and robust protection activities to mitigate and reduce the risks identified through its Community risk management planning in compliance with the Regulator’s Code and the principles of Better Regulation;

 - maintain an ability to deliver necessary statutory protection activities at all times;